SolomonPerkins/solomonperkins.github.io/_posts/2016-11-20-what-is-the-purpose-of-this-blog.md

 tags: welcome
 date: 2016-11-11
 read_time: 1 min
-introduction: Yes I am really doing this! <br/><br/> But we already have enough professional writters, why bother?
-Well for starters we all have our own path to follow and life stories to tell, and I am willing to share mine.
-Sharing some of my experiences my help someone get over their hurdles.
+introduction: Yes I am really doing this! <br/><br/> The internet is full of professional writters, so why bother?
+Well for starters we all have our own path to follow and life stories to tell and I am willing to share mine.
+Sharing some of my experiences my help someone get over their hurdle(s).
 Besides the point, you'll never stop learning, so let us do this then - time to take the plunge.
 The interesting thing is that the thought of doing a blog has been pounding in my head for sometime now.
 So with that said, I am just scratching that itch...
 ---

 !["The Blog"](/images/blog/reason-for-blog-header.jpg "The blog")